-IBT has, resulting from discussions with the FDA on November 20, 2018, chosen to modify its Phase III study in premature infants.
-Following the guidance from the FDA, IBT amended the protocol to allow additional claims such as improvement of "feeding tolerance", that could increase the chance of success in the Company's Phase III study and the market potential of the product.
+IBT has, resulting from discussions with the FDA on November 20, 2018, chosen to modify its Phase III study in premature infants for the prevention of necrotizing enterocolitis (NEC).
+Following the guidance from the FDA, IBT amended the protocol to allow additional areas of treatment such as reduced time to good digestion, called "Sustained Feeding Tolerance" (SFT).

 The pivotal Phase III study, The Connection study, commenced in 2019 and the first patient was recruited on July 4, 2019.
+A blinded evaluation presented in December 2021 showed that a reduction of time to SFT correlates with fewer complications such as blood poisoning and bronchopulmenary dysplasia, a chronic lungdisease affecting premature infants.